Free Microsoft AB-730 Exam Actual Questions & Explanations

 Use this topic map to guide your study for Microsoft AB-730 (AI Business Professional) within the Microsoft Azure path.

-• Understand generative AI fundamentals: Recognize core concepts such as large language models, transformer architecture, and how generative AI differs from traditional machine learning.
-You must identify appropriate use cases, understand training vs. inference, and explain capabilities and limitations of current AI systems.
+• Understand Generative AI Fundamentals: Recognize core concepts including transformer models, large language models (LLMs), and how generative AI differs from traditional machine learning.
+You must identify appropriate use cases, understand ethical considerations, and explain how Azure AI services support generative workflows.

 Question Formats & What They Test

-The AB-730 exam combines knowledge-based and scenario-driven items to measure both conceptual understanding and applied judgment.
-Questions progress in difficulty and require you to think through real-world situations where AI decisions matter.
+The AB-730 exam combines knowledge-based and scenario-driven questions to measure both conceptual understanding and practical judgment in AI-assisted business tasks.

 Preparation Guidance

-• Complete a timed practice test under exam conditions to build pacing skills and manage test anxiety before the real exam.
+• Take a timed practice test under exam conditions to build pacing, reduce anxiety, and identify remaining gaps.

 Explore other Microsoft certifications: view all Microsoft exams.